paolo-gajo/gz-annotated/pilot_annotation/README.md

 Please, consider the following **definition** to guide your judgment for each of the dishes:

-> A regional dish should evoke a sense of belonging to the specific territory
+> A regional dish should evoke a sense of belonging to a specific territory.
-> in which it was originated.
-An authentic regional dish has to be  deeply
+> An authentic regional dish has to be deeply rooted in a region or local
-> rooted in a region or local population.
-It must have been prepared over a
+> population.
+It must have been prepared over a long period of time with a
-> long period of time with a well defined list of ingredients and through
+> well defined list of ingredients and through specific and populary well
-> specific and populary well accepted preparation process (recipe).
+> accepted preparation process (recipe).

 ### Examples